© Rmarmion | Dreamstime.com

-Blood is constantly traveling through the arteries and veins throughout your body.
+Blood constantly travels through the arteries and veins throughout your body.
 The arteries deliver oxygenated blood to your tissues and organs, while veins bring oxygen-depleted blood back to the heart.

 The force of blood flow against the interior walls of the arteries is your blood pressure.
 The pressure rises and falls with every heartbeat.
-When your heart contracts and squeezes blood out through the aorta and pulmonary artery the pressure is highest.
+When your heart contracts and squeezes blood out through the aorta and pulmonary artery, the pressure is at its highest.
 When the heart relaxes and fills up with blood in between each heartbeat, the pressure is at its lowest.

 That’s why you get two numbers on your blood pressure reading.
 The top number is the systolic pressure—the force of blood as it’s being pushed through your arteries.
 The bottom number is the diastolic pressure, the force the bloodstream exerts when the heart is at rest.

 Know Your Numbers

 So what is normal blood pressure, and what is high blood pressure?

 According to the American Heart Association, a healthy or normal blood pressure is a systolic pressure of less than 120 mm Hg (millimeters of mercury) and a diastolic pressure of less than 80 mm Hg.

 High blood pressure starts when your systolic pressure gets to 140 mm Hg or your diastolic is at least 90 mm Hg.
 In between—a systolic pressure of 120 to 139 mm Hg or a diastolic pressure of 80 to 89 mm Hg—is a condition known as prehypertension.
 It should be considered a red flag that your blood pressure needs attention.